 The measurement disciplines

-• Press measurement.
+Press measurement.
 Coverage volume, tier weighting, message penetration, share of voice.
-Tools: Cision, Muck Rack, Critical Mention.
+Tools include Cision, Muck Rack, and Critical Mention.

-• Social measurement.
+Social measurement.
 Sentiment, reach, engagement, named-account amplification.
-Tools: Sprout, Brandwatch, Talkwalker.
+Tools include Sprout, Brandwatch, and Talkwalker.

 Common goal-setting failures

-Three failures repeat across post-mortems: goals that measure activity instead of outcome (number of pitches sent rather than placements landed), goals that are unattributable to business impact (vanity impressions with no buyer connection), and goals that ignore the AI-engine layer entirely.
-Each is documented across multiple cases.
-The fourth failure — setting no goals at all — is more common than the other three combined.
+Three failures repeat across post-mortems: goals that measure activity instead of outcome (number of pitches sent rather than placements landed), goals that are unattributable to business impact (vanity impressions with no buyer connection), and goals scoped so loosely that any outcome can be claimed as success.
+A fourth failure — setting no goals at all — is more common than the other three combined.

-A 2026 PR program runs against six named goals — one per quarter for the next year — with named owners, named metrics, and a named measurement cadence.
-The goals span the five categories above.
-At least one explicitly addresses Citation Share inside the AI engines.
+A disciplined PR program runs against four to six named goals — one per quarter for the next year — with named owners, named metrics, and a named measurement cadence.
+The goals span the four categories above.
 The program reports against these goals monthly, not annually.
 The board sees the same numbers the team sees.

-Measurable outcomes a PR program runs against — awareness, reputation, engagement, business impact, and Citation Share inside the AI engines.
+Measurable outcomes a PR program runs against — awareness, reputation, engagement, and business impact.
 A program without named goals has no way to be evaluated and no way to be improved.

 How do you set PR goals?

 Work backward from business outcomes the program is accountable to, then identify the awareness, reputation, and engagement metrics that feed those outcomes.
-Add a Citation Share goal for the AI engine layer.
 Name owners and measurement cadence for each.

 What is a SMART PR goal?

 Specific, measurable, achievable, relevant, time-bound.
 A SMART PR goal names a metric, a target, an owner, and a deadline.
 "Increase brand awareness" is not a goal.
-"Lift Citation Share in ChatGPT answers to top-10 category prompts from 12 percent to 25 percent by Q4" is a goal.
+"Lift share of voice against the top three category competitors from 18 percent to 30 percent by Q4, measured monthly" is a goal.

 How often should PR goals be reviewed?